unisaurus-rex/donut/README.md

     .classMapFunction( classMapFunction )
     .innerNumber( 0 )
 ;
-    func(selection, falsydata); //where selection is a d3 selection ;
+    func(svg, falsydata); //where selection is a d3 selection ;
 ```